Jackyroo42/Tutorial-Blog/README.md

 **3. Using a Touch-Friendly Interface:**

 Web applications need to be touch-responsive by default in this mobile-first world.
 Touch-friendly designs feature swipable interfaces, tappable elements, and smooth content zooming.
-By adding these design features to your web application, everything becomes more user-friendly, making it easier for users to interact with.
+By adding these features to your application, everything becomes more user focused and user-friendly.

 ## V. Adaptive Typography: